Pathoschild/smapi-mod-dump/source/~daleao/Modular Overhaul/Modules/Professions/README.md

 - ![](resources/assets/sprites/loose/agriculturist.png)  **Agriculturist (Lv10)** - Crops grow 10% *(20%)* faster.
 Grow best-quality crops organically without fertilizer.
 	- Allows harvesting iridium-quality crops, normally only possible with Deluxe Fertilizer.
 The chance is equivalent to half of the chance with Deluxe Fertilizer.
 This means that fertilizers are **not** obsolete.
 - ![](resources/assets/sprites/loose/artisan.png)  **Artisan (Lv10)** - Artisan machines work 10% *(25%)* faster.
 Machine output quality can be as good as input ingredient quality.
 	- Quality output is based on Farming level.
 The lowest possible quality is 2 stages below the input quality, and the highest possible quality is 1 higher than the input quality.
 For reference, the chance to preserve quality at level 10 is 30%.
-Note that the quality preservation perk is tied to the Artisan player, while the production time and quality promotion perks are tied to the machine itself; in other words, only Artisans themselves can preserve the quality of ingredients, but they can do so on any machine, whereas any non-Artisan player can benefit from faster production and quality upgrades, so long as they use a machine crafted by an Artisan player (ownerhsip requirements can be turned off in the configs).
+Note that the quality preservation perk is tied to the Artisan player, while the production time and quality promotion perks are tied to the machine itself; in other words, only Artisans themselves can preserve the quality of ingredients, but they can do so on any machine, whereas any non-Artisan player can benefit from faster production and quality upgrades, so long as they use a machine crafted by an Artisan player (ownership requirements can be turned off in the configs).
 - ![](resources/assets/sprites/loose/miner.png)  **Rancher (Lv5)** - Befriend animals 2× *(3×)* quicker.
 	- Gain double mood *and* friendship points from petting.
 Newborn animals are also born with a non-zero, random initial friendship.
 - ![](resources/assets/sprites/loose/breeder.png)  **Breeder (Lv10)** - Incubation 2× *(3×)* faster and natural pregnancy 3× *(5×)* more likely.
 Increase value of animals at high friendship.